 Perhaps the best upgrade over the Winfield 2 is it's lighter weight.
 This 28" spinner comes in at just under 11 pounds - almost a half pound lighter than before which we love.
 Factor in the 10-year Samsonite warranty, eight color options, and the excellent reviews, we think that the new Winfield 3 DLX is a good piece of Samsonite luggage and deserves a spot on our list.

 Check here for the latest prices on the Samsonite Winfield 3 DLX 28" Spinner.

 Winner: Best Suitcase to Stand Out From the Crowd

-Over 1,000 Amazon reviews and a 4.5 star rating can’t be wrong which is why the Samsonite Winfield 2 hardside spinner is back on our list for 2020.
-The price is right also and we think it’s a great value for a hardside.
+Nearly 9,000 Amazon reviews and a 4.6 star rating can't be wrong which is why the Samsonite Winfield 2 hardside spinner is back on our list for 2021.
+The price is right also and we think it's a great value for a hardside.
 We love all the awesome colors it comes in and also the fact that you can get something that stands out from the crowd without getting something ‘designer’ or gaudy.
-The ‘brushed’ finish also helps hide scratches.
+The 'brushed' finish also helps hide scratches.
 This Samsonite comes with a 10 year warranty, which adds value and peace of mind.

 Features include 4 wheels for easy maneuverability, interior pockets with a full-zip divider to keep everything organized, over-sized zippers, and a TSA-approved lock.
 If you’re looking for a great value from a brand that you trust and are looking for something more fun than just another black suitcase, then give this one a shot.
 It has great reviews (and a lot of them), and will be a great addition to your gear.